deepflowio/docs/translate/translated/05-features/05-auto-tagging/08-k8s-crd.md

     }
 ```

-The standardized way cannot extract the workload type and workload name because the kind of data is `OpenGaussCluster`, which is not a type supported by DeepFlow.
-The currently supported workload types are: Deployment/StatefulSet/DaemonSet/CloneSet.
-You can write the following Lua script to convert the workload type to a type supported by DeepFlow:
+Using the standardized method, the workload type and workload name cannot be extracted because the `kind` is `OpenGaussCluster`, which is not a type supported by DeepFlow.
+The currently supported workload types are: Deployment / StatefulSet / DaemonSet / CloneSet.
+You can write the following Lua script to convert the workload type into one supported by DeepFlow:

 ```lua
 package.path = package.path..";/bin/?.lua"